If you have not already done so, please make sure you have installed, configured, and tested ArrayFire following the installation instructions.

 for CPU backend.ArrayFire::afcuda

-for OpenCL backend.Next we need to instruct CMake to create build instructions and then compile.
+for OpenCL backend.Next, instruct CMake to create build instructions and compile them.
 We suggest using CMake's out-of-source build functionality to keep your build and source files cleanly separated.
-To do this open the CMake GUI.
+To do this, open the CMake GUI.

 Open Project